+The month of July of 2022 was even drier than the moths of July of 2021 and 2020.
 The drought conditions in the height of the summer worsened the fire weather conditions.
-The fire weather index was at extreme levels at the end of July and the beginning of August.
-Fire fighters were dealing simultaneously with several major fires.
-Figure 5 shows the extreme fire risk for 3 August 2021.
+The fire weather index was at extreme levels at the end of July and the beginning of August similarly to summer of last year.
+Fire fighters were having busy fire season again.
+Figure 5 shows the extreme fire risk for 23 August 2022.